The countdown to the Galway Christmas Market 2022 has begun!

 About the Galway Christmas Markets

-If you’ve visited in previous years you’ll know that there’s the usual mix of festive stalls along with live entertainment, a 32m ferris wheel, beer tents and more.
+If you’ve visited in previous years you’ll know that there’s the usual mix of festive stalls along with live entertainment, a 32m ferris wheel, the Galway beer tent and more.

-What to expect if you plan on visiting the Galway Christmas Markets in 2022
+What’s on at the Galway Christmas Markets in 2024

 Visitors to this years markets can expect to find over 50 wooden chalets dotted around Eyre Square.